 Engineers can use the design system’s style guide to create theme tokens for development to streamline future design handoffs.

 Merge Design and Development

-Take your design system to the next level and create a single source of truth with UXPin Merge.
+Use UI coded components from your design system as a single source of truth.
+Request access to UXPin Merge.
 Merge syncs code components from a repository to UXPin’s editor, so designers and engineers use the same design system.

 Using the same component library means designers and engineers work within the same constraints, thus streamlining design handoffs and product development workflows.

 With standardized, approved components, engineers no longer have to interpret design files, prototypes, and documentation; they simply copy/paste from the repository and any UXPin changes to begin the development process.